 When the work of a course has not been completed within the semester of registration, the grade of I (Incomplete) may be given at the discretion of the instructor and depending on the reason for incomplete work.
-This automatically becomes a permanent grade of I (unsatisfactory grade) unless the course work is completed within 12 months from the time the incomplete grade is assigned, per GMS guidelines.
-Permanent grades of I are interpreted as F (fail).
+This automatically becomes a permanent grade of F (unsatisfactory grade) unless the course work is completed within 12 months from the time the incomplete grade is assigned, per GMS guidelines.